ne1ro/capistrano_pm2/README.md

 ```ruby
 require 'capistrano/pm2'
 ```
-**pm2:restart** task will run after **deploy:updated** as part of Capistrano's default deploy, or can be run in isolation with `bundle exec cap production pm2:restart`
+**pm2:restart** task will run after **deploy:published** as part of Capistrano's default deploy, or can be run in isolation with `bundle exec cap production pm2:restart`

 Configurable options:
 ```ruby